 By default, the Distribute Objects options equally space the selected objects within the outermost dimensions of the selection.

-The Use Spacing option places a specific amount of space between the selected edges (or centers) of selected objects.
+Use Spacing places a specific amount of space between the edges (or centers) of selected objects.

 The Distribute Spacing options place a specific amount of space between selected objects.